Magellan (spacecraft): Scientific instruments

 Thick and opaque, the atmosphere of Venus required a method beyond optical survey, to map the surface of the planet.
 The resolution of conventional radar depends entirely on the size of the antenna, which is greatly restricted by costs, physical constraints by launch vehicles and the complexity of maneuvering a large apparatus to provide high resolution data.
 Magellan addressed this problem by using a method known as synthetic aperture, where a large antenna is imitated by processing the information gathered by ground computers.

 The Magellan high-gain parabolic antenna, oriented 28°–78° to the right or left of nadir, emitted thousands of microwave pulses per second that passed through the clouds and to the surface of Venus, illuminating a swath of land.
 The Radar System then recorded the brightness of each pulse as it reflected back off the side surfaces of rocks, cliffs, volcanoes and other geologic features, as a form of backscatter.
 To increase the imaging resolution, Magellan recorded a series of data bursts for a particular location during multiple instances called, "looks".
 Each "look" slightly overlapped the previous, returning slightly different information for the same location, as the spacecraft moved in orbit.
 After transmitting the data back to Earth, Doppler modeling was used to take the overlapping "looks" and combine them into a continuous, high resolution image of the surface.

-Other science

-In addition to the radar data, Magellan collected several other types of scientific measurements.
-These included detailed measurements of the Venus gravitational field, measurements of the atmospheric density, and radio occultation data on the atmospheric profile.
+Radar System (RDRS)

+The Radar System (RDRS) functioned in three modes: synthetic aperture radar (SAR), altimetry (ALT), and radiometry (RAD).
+The instrument cycled through the three modes while observing the surface geology, topography, and temperature of Venus using the 3.7-meter parabolic, high-gain antenna and a small fan-beam antenna, located just to the side.

+– In the Synthetic Aperture Radar mode, the instrument transmitted several thousand long-wave, 12.6-centimeter microwave pulses every second through the high-gain antenna, while measuring the doppler shift of each hitting the surface.

+– In Altimetry mode, the instrument interleaved pulses with SAR, and operating similarly with the altimetric antenna, recording information regarding the elevation of the surface on Venus.

+– In Radiometry mode, the high-gain antenna was used to record microwave radiothermal emissions from Venus.
+This data was used to characterize the surface temperature.